 “that you may be able to stand firm against the schemes of the devil.”

-2. The Forces of Satan are Extremely Powerful — much stronger than flesh and blood
+- The Enemy is Extremely Powerful — much stronger than flesh and blood

 “against the spiritual forces of wickedness in the heavenly places.”